Warwick Investment Group

 Warwick Investment Group is a SEC-registered investment advisor, managing funds that invest globally in natural resources and real estate.
 The firm has ~150 team members and advisors across offices in Oklahoma City, Dallas, New York and London, investing across private equity funds, special purpose vehicles and open-ended structures.
 The firm also manages capital for pension funds in 8 of the 50 states.

-Strategy

-Warwick follows a vertically integrated strategy, managing all aspects of its investments from acquisition to operations in natural resources and real estate.

-Warwick blends data science with human intelligence to guide its decisions, using analytics to identify patterns and opportunities while relying on experienced teams to interpret and act on them.
-This combination allows Warwick to spot inefficiencies, respond quickly to changing conditions and create long-term value across its real estate and natural resource investments.

 History

 Warwick was founded in 2010 by Kate Richard, a former Goldman Sachs investment banker and investor for MSD Capital, Michael Dell's private investment fund in New York.